Christians and Islam

 Christianity:

-Scripture says that death is the conse-quence of sin.
-Because Adam and Eve - the first humans created by God - sinned, they became mortal.
-All people who lived after Adam also died because they were also sinful and therefore fell under the death sentence too.
+Scripture says that death came into the world through sin.
+Because Adam and Eve - the first humans created by God - sin-ned, they became mortal.
+All people who lived after Adam also died because they were also sinful and therefore fell un-der the death sentence too.
 Thus, only a sinless person could atone for the sins of man-kind and thus redeem them from death.
 The Old Testament predicted that the Messiah would die for man's sins and that shortly thereafter God would raise him from the dead.
 This prophecy was fulfil-led in Jesus.

 Since only Jesus was without sin, He could accomplish the work of redemp-tion.
 That is why Jesus received the privi-lege of God to rise from the dead.
 The New Testament credibly testifies to the resurrection of Jesus.
 Mohammed, on the other hand, was not sinless, otherwise he would also have been raised from the dead.
-But Muhammad's body was buried and decomposed, unlike Jesus.
+But unlike Jesus Muhammad's body was buried and decomposed.

 The Bible unmistakable testifies that a person is only declared righteous by God through faith in Jesus.
 Thus it is not pos-sible for any human being to be saved by good works alone.
 Eternal life is a gift from God that no onecan earn.
 A godly life, however, is the consequence that comes from believing in Jesus and knowing that you are saved.